learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/Tiptap/Tiptap.md

 However for this guide, we will focus on the Tiptap Editor.

-Tiptap Editor is a headless toolkit for building rich text WYSIWYG editors.
+Tiptap Editor is a headless toolkit for building rich text WYSIWYG editors for Vue.js and React.js applications.
 Giving the user the complete freedom to fashion their own editor interface using customizable building blocks.
 It offers sensible defaults, an extensive array of extensions, and an intuitive API for tailoring every facet to the user's preferences.